-“I’m sorry that the product you’ve received doesn’t work properly.
-It is probably a factory defect which we’ll investigate.
-Please, return it and we’ll provide you with a new one free of charge.”
+Well, not exactly you, but a company rep. Sometimes the product you’ve supplied can be defective, or the client might not have received a service on a date they were supposed to.
+These things happen.
+It’s better to admit your mistakes and resolve them as quickly as possible.“I’m sorry that the product you’ve received doesn’t work properly.
+It is probably a factory defect, which we’ll investigate.
+Please return it, and we’ll provide you with a new one free of charge.”

-Additionally, as Nintendo did recently when it turned out that one of their newest console’s controller had a poor connect, they not only provide a replacement but throw in some bonuses.
-This won’t cost you much but will help with fixing the damage caused.
+Additionally, like Nintendo did recently when it turned out that one of their newest console’s controllers had poor connection: offer bonuses as well as a replacement.
+This doesn’t cost much, but does help with fixing any long-term damage caused.

 When an item is currently unavailable

-This way your clients will know that you’ll do everything in your authority to help with receiving their order sooner or later.
+This way your clients know you’re doing everything in your authority to help them receive their order sooner or later.

-By ensuring that that client has no other questions, you confirm that you’ve provided every possible assistance.
-If the customer actually has more question, you actually help them to fully sort out the situation and ensure that you’re providing the full spectrum of services possible.
+By ensuring that a client has no other questions, you can find pride in the fact that you’ve provided every possible assistance.
+If a customer does actually have more questions, you can help them to fully sort out their situation whilst ensuring that you’re providing the full spectrum of services.

 6. Real-life examples of customer emails

-Sooner or later some sort of a crisis hits every company.
-And with the scope and size of Amazon, angry customers are more of a routine than an emergency.
+Sooner or later, some sort of a crisis hits a company.
+With the scope and size of Amazon, angry customers are more routine than emergency.

-In 2007 Black Friday sale, Amazon has announced an interesting deal: you could get a $1000-worth laptop for just around $250-300.
-But only some lucky few were able to get one.
-The problem is, many people have started suspecting Amazon in a fraud, claiming that because they didn’t win a discount, it’s probably only the Amazon employees who have.
-You can read the whole story on Consumerist.
+In the 2007 Black Friday sale, Amazon announced an interesting deal: you could get a $1,000 laptop for just $300.
+But only a lucky few were able to get one.
+The problem is, many people have started suspecting Amazon being involved in some dodgy deals.
+More suspicious customers claimed that because they didn’t win the discount, it’s probably only Amazon employees who have access to it.

-What happen next is that someone on the forum has decided to send an angry and rather disappointed email not only to Amazon’s customer service but, for the fun of it, to Amazon’s president, Jeff Bezos.
-While Jeff didn’t reply personally, another Amazon employee took it upon herself to defuse the situation.
+What happened next is that someone on the forum decided to send an angry, disappointed email, not only to Amazon’s customer service but, for the fun of it, to Amazon’s president and richest man in the world, Jeff Bezos.
+While Jeff didn’t respond personally, another Amazon employee took it upon themself to defuse the situation.
 Here are some lines from her email reply: